dionys93/ety-dictionary/data-text/inglisce/orthography/phenomena/diacritics/acute.md

 Accented vowels occur wherever **stress or vowel quality** is non-predictable, especially in borrowed or morphologically complex words.
 The accent ensures that both **pronunciation** and **syllable prominence** are clear.

+When an acute accent appears, the vowel is **always stressed**.
+See [Stress](stress.md) for default stress patterns and the conditions under which stress must be explicitly marked.

 ### Examples

 | English | Inglisce |